1

 Digital Marketing Manager

 Marta Rodriguez is a Digital Marketing Manager with 15 years of experience in Content Creation, Social Media management, Marketing Strategy, SEO and Communication.
-Marta has provided expert commentary for The Guardian, The Independent, Computer World, specialist publications, such as The AllBright collective, The Expertise Circle, and UK Recruiter.
+Marta has provided expert commentary for The Guardian, The Independent, Computer World, The AllBright collective, The Expertise Circle, and UK Recruiter.

-We provide a friendly, forward-thinking, 360° recruitment solution.
-With two decades of experience in the technology sector, we focus on happy hiring.
+We provide friendly, forward-thinking, 360° recruitment solutions.
+With two decades of experience in the tech sector, we focus on happy hiring.

 Get the latest news, talent insights and trends